nickjj/runninginproduction.com/_posts/podcast/2020-09-14-48-social-hiring-platform-for-the-food-and-beverage-industry.md

 In this episode of Running in Production, {{ page.guest }} goes over using Django to build a social hiring platform for the food and beverage industry.
-It's hosted on Heroku and took about 9 months of full time development to build as a solo developer.
+It was in development for 9 months before it went live in early 2020.
+It's hosted on Heroku.

 Colin talks about building 2 separate apps and keeping the web app as a monolithic app with ~42k LOC, but it's broken up with Django apps.